shnoh171/shnoh171.github.io/_posts/2018-11-17-codeforces-round-521-div3.md

 The third assumption might be tricky in the first place, but it is also obvious.
 Among three options, there is a chance to change two people from "disturbed and cannot sleep" to not "disturbed and cannot sleep" at the same time only when \\(a_i\\) is turned off.
 This case happens when \\(a_{i+1} = 0\\) and \\(a_{i+2} = 1\\).

-Now we just traverse the list from left to right and turn off the right based on the assumption 3.
+Now we just traverse the list from left to right and turn off the light based on the assumption 3.

 ### C. Good Array